-It is clear Rankin believes he had found a hot spot for some seriously criminal activity: In the video, the clearly shaken, knife-wielding hiker tramps through the site while filming, focusing his camera on various missing posters and other findings.
-The video was viewed and shared thousands of times on social media:
+Rankin apparently believed he had found a hot spot for some seriously criminal activity: In the video, the clearly shaken, knife-wielding hiker tramped through the site while filming, focusing his camera on various missing posters and other findings.
+His video was viewed and shared thousands of times on social media:

-That explanation did not appease Rankin, who still seemed suspicious:
+That explanation did not appease Rankin, who still seemed suspicious of what he found:

 What I wanna know is, if these were "Halloween party" decorations, why have they been hanging there for weeks or months?
 Because it was plainly obvious that the stuff had been there for quite a while, and not set up recently.
 That's clearly the case as seen in the videos.
 Seems to me they're just using the time of year as an excuse (just my opinion).